raphrmx/graphql_openapi_codegen/README.md

 ```

 It reads the SDL, writes the sources, runs `build_runner` for the `.g.dart`
-parts, then `dart format` on what it overwrites.
+parts, then `dart format` on what it wrote.
+It also writes a `build.yaml`
+switching on the builders it brings with it, so your `dev_dependencies` need
+hold nothing but this package.

-`example/` is a server built this way, small enough to read in one sitting and
-runnable in three commands.
-Four files in it carry hand-written logic; the rest
+`example/` is a server built this way.
+Four files in it carry hand-written
-came out of a nine-type schema.
+logic; the rest came out of a schema of seven definitions.

 ## Configuration